Trique languages: Orthography

 Triqui has been written in a number of different orthographies, depending on the intended audience.
 Linguists typically write the language with all tones fully marked and all phonemes represented.
 However, in works intended for native speakers of Triqui, a practical orthography is often used with a somewhat simpler representation.

-The following Copala Triqui example is written in both the practical (first line) and the linguistic (second line) orthographies:

 Morphology

 Triqui bound morphology is fairly limited.
 Verbs take a /k-/ prefix (spelled c- or qu-) to show completive aspect: